yanxurui/bitstorm2/readme.md

 1. Place the contents in the document root of a php-supported server.
 2. Run `composer install` to download Predis.
 3. Make sure your redis server can be accessed.
-4. Make a torrent and fill tracker as the following URLS(If port absents, 80 will be used)
+4. Make a torrent and fill tracker as the following URLs(If port absents, 80 will be used)
 ```
 http://youripv4:port/announce